v3il/hgf-helper/README.md

 4. On the extensions page (chrome://extensions/), click the "Update extensions" button.

 ## Disclaimer
+**The software was made to automate participation in mini-games on the channel and not to abuse.
+It might stop working properly at any time with a new overlay update, use it at your own risk. \
-**The extension may stop working properly at any time.
-The author of the extension does not recommend leaving the stream unattended for long periods of time and is not responsible for any strikes received.**
+The author of the extension doesn't support account farms in any form and isn't responsible for any timeouts received.**